JustinSDK/dotSCAD/docs/lib-bezier_surface.md

 Given a set of control points, the `bezier_surface` function returns points of the Bézier surface.
 Combined with the `function_grapher` module defined in my library, you can create a Bézier surface.

-It depends on the `bezier_curve` function so remember to include bezier_curve.scad.

 ## Parameters

 - `t_step` : The distance between two points of the Bézier path.